 An e-government project was evaluated to extract descriptive statistical data and to deal with any problems regarding specific features of an e-government system.
+Since citizens are the primary stakeholders and the main beneficiaries, the importance of citizen feedback regarding e-government evaluation is indisputable.

 The study aimed at producing better products and services, as well as at enhancing the existing situation and the intention of the end users.
 By increasing the productivity and effectiveness, the project evolves towards quality and success.
 This study used a specific evaluation framework/model (an extended UTAUT2) to evaluate the design and effectiveness of an e-government project owned by an independent Greek Authority - specifically, the Greek Ombudsman service.
 The study also made an initial attempt towards understanding the adoption of on-line web services from the users' perspective.

 The proposed model proved to be a well-fitted model, which fully met the evaluation requirements of the Authority's online services.

 Amongst the adoption factors considered, performance expectancy, effort expectancy, facilitating conditions, age, Internet experience, profession, privacy and continuous usage had a significant impact on user behavior for use.
 On the contrary, factors such as gender, social influence and hedonic motivation did not seem significant predictors of behavioral use.